Kim Ho

-Kim Ho (born 24 November 1944) is a South Korean former football player and manager.
+Kim Ho (born 24 November 1944) is a former South Korean football player and manager.

 Early life

-Kim was born in Tongyeong, a coastal city of South Korea, and started football in his hometown.
-He originally joined Tongyeong High School when he became old enough to join a high school, but there was no football club.
-He transferred to Jinju High School the next year to learn football professionally.
-However, he experienced a slump in Jinju, and once again moved to another school, Dongnae High School in Busan.
-Kim respected the Dongnae's manager An Jong-soo, and followed him into a semi-professional club Cheil Industries instead of university.
+Born in Tongyeong, a coastal city of South Korea, Kim started playing football in his hometown.
+He entered Tongyeong High School one year before transferring to Jinju High School, which had a football club.
+He experienced a dip in his performance at the new school, and again moved to another school, Dongnae High School in Busan.
+When graduating from Dongnae, he followed manager An Jong-soo who was appointed manager of the semi-professional club Cheil Industries at the same time.